 The MFCRWD has established five stream sites in the watershed that are monitored for transparency and chemistry; flow monitoring is conducted at 3 of these sites for modeling purposes.
 Whenever data results are being reviewed, it is important to emphasize that several years of monitoring are required to track significant changes in water quality.
 However, this "snapshot" can indicate seasonal trends along a watercourse or areas of concern.
-Sites are shown upstream to downstream from left to right on the following graphs.

-Fig. 1.1 shows average annual stream transparency readings from 2009 through 2014.
+Fig. 1.1 shows average annual stream transparency readings from 2009 through 2015.
 Higher transparency readings indicate better water quality.
 On average, all five sites had excellent transparency.

 Fig. 1.
-2 shows average annual stream Total Phosphorus (TP) concentrations from 2007 through 2014.
+2 shows average annual stream Total Phosphorus (TP) concentrations from 2007 through 2015.
 The shaded area indicates the ecoregional average for TP.
-In 2014, average concentrations of Total Phosphorus met or exceeded ecoregion averages.
+In 2015, average concentrations of Total Phosphorus met or exceeded ecoregion averages.

-Fig. 1.3 represents average annual total suspended solids (TSS) from 2007 through 2014.
+Fig. 1.3 represents average annual total suspended solids (TSS) from 2007 through 2015.
 The shaded box depicts the ecoregional average for TSS.
-In 2014, all nine sites were within or better than ecoregional averages, indicating good water quality.
+In 2015, all five sites were within or better than ecoregional averages, indicating good water quality.

-Fig. 1.4 Fig. 1.4 represents average Total Kjeldahl Nitrogen (TKN) from 2007 through 2014.
+Fig. 1.4 represents average annual total kjeldahl nitrogen (TKN) from 2007 through 2015.

-Below is a summary of discharge (flow) data vs concentration at three sites.
-The area shaded in pink shows normal range for the North Central Hardwood Forest ecoregion.
+Below is a summary of discharge (flow) data vs total phosphorus at MFC4.
+The areas shaded in pink shows normal range for the North Central Hardwood Forest ecoregion.